dendriel/stock-monitor/README.md

 # Stock Monitor
-Stock Monitor polls the Stock Data Provider regularly to retrieve target stock price data based on a configuration stored on S3.
-Each stock price is tested against defined price threshold and when the condition is meet a message is sent to subscribers via SNS.
+Stock Monitor is a **Lambda function** that polls the **Stock Data Provider** regularly to retrieve target stock price data based on a configuration stored in **S3**.
+Each stock price is tested against defined price threshold; when the condition is meet a message is sent to subscribers via **SNS**.

 ## Informational Message